Must All The Charms Of Nature – Hymn Lyric

 “Why Giving Up Earthly Desires for the Love of Jesus is Worth It”

 Have you ever wondered if all the beauty and wonders of nature hold any significance when it comes to our salvation?
 It’s a thought that has crossed many minds, especially when faced with the choice between worldly desires and the love of Jesus.
-The hymn “Must All The Charms Of Nature Then” delves into this internal struggle, questioning whether heaven can condemn someone who is loved by Jesus, and whether the pursuit of truth and virtuous living can truly satisfy us.
+The hymn “Must All The Charms Of Nature Then” delves into this internal struggle, questioning whether heaven can condemn someone who is loved by Jesus, and whether the pursuit of truth and virtuous can truly satisfy us.
 Let’s explore the deeper meaning behind these verses and how they relate to our own lives.

-In the beginning of the hymn, it ponders whether the virtues and good deeds we accumulate in life are enough to secure our place in heaven.
+In the beginning of the hymn, it ponders whether the virtues and good we accumulate in life are enough to secure our place in heaven.
 It describes a young man who diligently sought the ways of truth, treated others with kindness and respect, and believed he lacked for nothing.
 Yet, when faced with the proposition to give up worldly possessions for the promise of heaven, he is taken aback and feels a sense of sorrow.
 This sudden change in perspective challenges the notion that earthly virtues alone can guarantee salvation.

 The hymn questions the motives that drive us to hold onto the earthly treasures we have accumulated.
-It warns about the dangers of prioritizing wealth and material possessions over Christ, grace, and eternal glory.
+It warns about the dangers of prioritizing wealth and material possessions over Christ, grace, and glory.
 The pursuit of worldly treasures, it suggests, can blind us to the true value of life and heaven.
 It questions whether it is worth sacrificing the eternal joy found in the love of Jesus for the superficial pleasures offered by this base world.

 “Must this base world be bought so dear?
 Are life and heav’n so cheaply sold?”
 These lines express a sense of disbelief and disappointment in the way we often succumb to the allure of worldly desires.
 The hymn reminds us that the beauty and charms of nature lose their significance when they become the sole focus of our lives.
 It suggests that if the love of money and possessions govern our hearts, then the superficial allure of the world will overshadow the true transformation that can only come from divine love.

-It is through divine love that our souls can truly be transformed.
+It is through divine love that our can truly be transformed.
 The hymn implores the love divine to transform our souls, to help us overcome the temptations and attachments that lead us away from Jesus.
 It recognizes that without this transformation, the charms of nature will have a hold over us, and we will be unable to break free from the grip of worldly desires.

 In the search for salvation and true fulfillment, it is important to recognize that the love of Jesus is far more valuable than any earthly possession.
 The hymn urges us to consider the worthiness of our choices and to evaluate whether we are willing to part with worldly desires for the sake of spiritual enlightenment and eternal joy.
 It challenges us to prioritize love and grace over material wealth and to surrender ourselves fully to the embrace of divine love.